What are Mid-Split, High-Split and Extended Spectrum DOCSIS (ESD)?

 - Mid-Split allocates a bit more spectral bandwidth to the Return signals, to around 85 MHz, allowing faster and more reliable upstream data rates.

-- High-Split moves the Return spectrum allocation even higher, to around 204 MHz, giving more bandwidth to the upstream (US) for more speed.
-This is normally combined with 1.2 GHz Extended Spectrum DOCSIS 3.1 (ESD) for the Downstream (DS), to offer much higher (more competitive) upstream and downstream data rates.
+- High-Split moves the Return spectrum allocation even higher, to around 204 MHz, giving much more bandwidth to the upstream (US) for even faster speed.
+This is often combined with 1.2 GHz Extended Spectrum DOCSIS 3.1 (ESD) for the Downstream (DS), to offer much higher (more competitive) upstream and downstream data rates.

-- Ultra High-Split moves the spectral allocation split even higher, to around 684 MHz, giving a significant amount of bandwidth to the upstream for much more upload speed.
+- Ultra-High Split moves the spectral allocation split even higher, to around 396 MHz or 684 MHz, giving a significant amount of bandwidth to the upstream for significantly faster upload speed.
 The idea is to combine it with 1.8 GHz Extended Spectrum DOCSIS 4.0 (ESD) for the downstream, to offer much higher (more competitive) upstream and downstream data rates and certain symmetrical high-speed services.

 - ESD refers to extending the usable coax spectrum to 1.2 GHz in the short term and up to 1.8 GHz (and maybe 3 GHz) in the long term, to allow existing HFC plants to evolve along FTTx optical distribution networks (ODN) and stay competitive during the transition to fiber optics.